-R.E.M. took a step towards the mainstream with Lifes Rich Pageant, enlisting John Mellencamp’s producer, who gave them a more commercial and rock oriented sound, with Stipe’s vocals higher in the mix.
-Although R.E.M. lose some mystique in the process, the more direct sound is helpful, resulting in my favourite R.E.M. album.
+R.E.M. took a step towards the mainstream with Lifes Rich Pageant, enlisting John Mellencamp’s producer Don Gehman.
+Gehman gave the group a more commercial and rock-oriented sound, with Stipe’s vocals higher in the mix.
+Although R.E.M. lose some mystique in the process, the punchier sound is helpful, resulting in my favourite R.E.M. album.

 There’s some tough competition with the likes of Murmur and Automatic For The People for the title of best R.E.M. album, but Lifes Rich Pageant is my pick.

 Document garnered R.E.M. some mainstream attention – they scored major radio play with ‘The One I Love’, ‘It’s The End Of The World As We Know It (And I Feel Fine)’ and ‘Finest Worksong’, and secured a major label record contract for their next album.
 But while it was successful, Document marks the end of the group’s most consistent phase, and it’s less enjoyable than its predecessors.
 Part of the problem is sequencing – it’s very strong for the first seven tracks, but gets more esoteric for the last few tracks.